jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 ![The Tiers & Layers of the Architecture](architecture-tiers-and-layers.png)

-As a web application, the user interacts with the system using a browser.
-The client-side of the UI is composed of HTML pages with some minimal CSS for styling the page.
+As a web application, the user interacts with the system through their browser.
+The client-side of the UI is comprised of HTML pages with some minimal CSS for styling.
 There is also some JavaScript that has been provided to the team by the architect.

-The server-side tiers include the UI Tier that is composed of UI Controllers and Views.
-Controllers are built using the Spark framework and View are built using the FreeMarker framework.
-The Application and Model tiers are built using plain-old Java objects (POJOs).
+The server-side tiers include the UI tier that is composed of UI controllers and views.
+Controllers are built using the Spark framework and the views are built using the FreeMarker engine.
+The application and model tiers are built using Java objects.

-Details of the components within these tiers are supplied below.

 ### Overview of User Interface

-This section describes the web interface flow; this is how the user views and interacts with the WebCheckers application.

-![The WebCheckers Web Interface Statechart](StateChart_WebCheckers.png)

 The user interface consists of the home page, the signin page, and the game page.

-The user starts off at the homepage, where they get to the sign in page.
-Here, they can create a username to sign in.
-Once the player signs in with a unique username that follows the correct format, they are redirected back to the homne page where they can see the names of other active players.
+The user starts off at the homepage, from which they can get to the signin page.
+On the signin page they can sign in with a valid, unique username.
+Once a player signs in, they are redirected back to the home page where they can see the names of other active players.
 At this point they can either wait to be challenged by another player, or they can challenge an unoccupied player.

 Once on the game page, starting with the red player, players take turns making moves.
-After the current player finishes making moves, their turn ends, and the other players' turn begins.
-This scyle continues until a player wins the game or a player resigns.
+After the current player finishes making a move, their turn ends, and the other player's turn begins.
+This cycle continues until a player wins the game, or a player resigns.

+![The WebCheckers Web Interface Statechart](StateChart_WebCheckers.png)

 ### UI Tier